JonathanKelsi/pwnable.kr/input.md

 ### argv

 in the argv stage, we need to give a bunch of arguments to the program.
-We can get past using:
+First, we need to make sure we give 100 arguments to the program.
+The first argument is the program's name, and the rest are ours.
+Then, the program expects the 65th argument to be `\x00` and the 66th argument to be `\x20\x0a\x0d`.

 ```python
 from pwn import *